 Although not always achievable depending upon available resources, meeting these time goals is associated with improved outcomes.

 ●All patients with septic shock should initially receive 100 percent supplemental oxygen to optimize blood oxygen content and, thus, oxygen delivery to tissues.
 Once adequate perfusion has been restored, supplemental oxygen should be titrated to avoid oxygen saturation >97 percent.
 (See 'Airway and breathing' above.)

 ●Endotracheal intubation using rapid sequence intubation (RSI) is frequently necessary in children with septic shock.
+Patients with hemodynamic instability should receive appropriate interventions to achieve hemodynamic stability as described below prior to or during intubation.
 When performing RSI in children with septic shock, ketamine, if available and not contraindicated, is suggested for sedation prior to endotracheal intubation.
 Etomidate should not be used routinely in patients with septic shock.
 (See 'Airway and breathing' above.)

 ●In children with septic shock, we suggest infusion of a balanced crystalloid solution (eg, normal saline or lactated Ringer solution) instead of albumin solution because of the lack of clear benefit and higher cost of albumin (Grade 2C).
 Fluid resuscitation begins with 20 mL/kg of crystalloid solution.
 Infusion of this amount of fluid over five minutes can be achieved with a manual "push-pull" technique or rapid infuser.
 The initial volume and pace of infusion should be modified for patients with signs of heart failure (eg, 10 mL/kg over 15 minutes).